finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 npm install --save-dev razzle-plugin-compression
 ```

-Open our `razzle.config.js` again to use compression plugin:
+Open our `razzle.config.js` again to use the compression plugin:

 ```js{10-27}
 // razzle.config.js